stevenblair/rapid61850/README.md

 	;
 }

-D1Q1SB4.S1.C1.MMXU_1.sv_inputs.datasetDecodeDone = &SVcallbackFunction;
+D1Q1SB4.S1.C1.MMXU_1.sv_inputs_rmxuCB.datasetDecodeDone = &SVcallbackFunction;
 ```

-where `D1Q1SB4.S1.C1.MMXU_1` is a Logical Node defined in `datatypes.h` (and `ied.h`).
-After being initialised, this function will be called after this dataset is successfully decoded, to allow the LN to deal with the new data.
+where `D1Q1SB4.S1.C1.exampleMMXU_1` is a Logical Node defined in `datatypes.h` (and `ied.h`). "rmxuCB" is the name of the `SampledValueControl`, in a different IED, which send the SV packets.
+After being initialised, the callback function will be executed after this dataset is successfully decoded, to allow the LN to deal with the new data.
 For example, by default, only one packet of data is saved for each GSE or SV Control - and is overwritten when a new packet arrives.
-Therefore, it may be useful to use the callback to log the data to a seperate memory buffer.
+Therefore, it may be useful to use the callback to log the data to a separate memory buffer.

 ### Platform-specific options ###